How to Build Lines of Defense in Supplier Risk Management

-Procurement partners provide both reliable market intelligence, as well as the vital technology resources necessary to process and analyze such great volumes of master data.
+Procurement partners provide both reliable market intelligence as well as the vital technology resources necessary to process and analyze such great volumes of master data.
 Procurement partners with intelligent data processing capabilities can provide strategic consultancy and managed services.
-Additionally, they provide critical support services like regular supplier relationship management (SRM), and double validation for documents.
+Additionally, they provide critical support services such as regular supplier relationship management (SRM), and double validation for documents.

 Since all contemporary risk management solutions operate on digital platforms, it becomes easy for internal SRM units to coordinate with external procurement risk management experts.
 This creates a multi-tier validation system whereby every relevant purchase order, contract, and critical procurement documentation can be reviewed and validated at multiple touchpoints.
 It also becomes easier to track the source of a problem and creates a long (digital) trail which safeguards against fraud and corruption.

-While supplier risk management is more predictable than risks from unforeseen factors like natural calamities; it is much more complicated to assess and manage.
-This is because of two primary challenges –
+While supplier risk management is more predictable than risks from unforeseen factors, it is more complicated to assess and manage.
+This is because of two primary challenges:

 (a) The supplier needs to have an extensive sequence of documentation, licenses, and mandatory insurance coverage according to their industry and specific production operations.
 These extensive documentation and verification processes require continuous risk assessment.
 Many supplies and services may involve fourth- or fifth-party vendors, which further complicates compliance management operations.